Personal, Social, Health and Citizenship Education (PSHCE)

 ‘We, the students, staff and friends of Kendrick School, pledge to uphold the values of friendship, kindness and respect.
 We promise to stand against prejudice, ignorance and injustice in all forms, promoting the values of equality, tolerance and justice for all.’

 At Kendrick we work to develop emotional well-being and a healthy life style in each student so that they will achieve their potential in a better learning environment.
-We also hope that PSHCE will promote better behaviour management and a responsible school society.

 The PSHCE programme